-For operations outside the United States of America that prepare financial statements in currencies other than the U.S. dollar, the Corporation translates assets and liabilities at period-end exchange rates and income statement amounts using weightedaverage exchange rates for the period.
+For operations outside the United States of America that prepare financial statements in currencies other than the U.S. dollar, the Corporation translates assets and liabilities at period-end exchange rates and income statement amounts using weighted-average exchange rates for the period.
 The cumulative effect of translation adjustments is presented as a component of accumulated other comprehensive income (loss) within stockholders' equity.
 This balance is primarily affected by foreign currency exchange rate fluctuations.
-Losses from foreign currency transactions are included in general and administrative expenses in the Consolidated Statement of Earnings, which amounted to \$1.8 million, \$3.9 million, and \$7.2 million for the years ended December 31, 2021, 2020, and 2019, respectively.
+(Gains) and losses from foreign currency transactions are included in general and administrative expenses in the Consolidated Statement of Earnings, which amounted to (\$2.6) million, \$1.8 million, and \$3.9 million for the years ended December 31, 2022, 2021, and 2020, respectively.